Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • one of the parents suffered from the disease;

-• during the gestation of the fetus in the womb, the mother violated the diet, as a result of which a deficiency of certain elements was formed;
+• during the gestation of the fetus in the womb, the mother violated the diet, resulting in a deficiency of certain elements;

 • the woman (mother) had injuries during pregnancy;